If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 - Paint Tins (unless completely empty)

-This isn’t an exhaustive list, and, it can vary depending on where in the country you are and which skip hire company you are using.
-It’s always best to check with the skip hire company whether your waste is permitted before hiring the skip.
+This isn’t an exhaustive list, and, it can vary depending on where in the country you are and which hire company you are using.
+It’s always best to check with the hire company whether your waste is permitted before confirming the hire.

 3) How Big A Skip Do I Need?

 Ah, the age-old question.
-You don’t want to waste money on a skip that’s too large, yet, if you get a skip that’s too small, you’ll be left with some waste that you can’t get rid of.
+You don’t want to waste money on a skip that’s too large, yet, if you get one that’s too small, you’ll be left with some waste that you can’t get rid of.

 So, how do you work out how big a skip you need?
 Unfortunately, there isn’t an easy answer to this as it will rely on you being able to accurately visualise how much waste you’ll have.